Vizels/Tictactoe-minimax/README.md

 There is three versions of tictactoe game:
 1. Simple PvP tictactoe
-2. Tictactoe PvE (player vs AI)
+2. Tictactoe PvAI
-3. Tictactoe PvE with alpha-beta pruning
+3. Tictactoe PvAI with alpha-beta pruning